blackbaud/sky-api-docs/content/docs/authorization/common-auth-issues/index.md

 ### invalid_grant error

 > "invalid_grant" error

- This error is caused by passing an invalid, expired, or used authorization code to the `/token` endpoint.
-You can't reuse authorization codes.
+ This is a generic error caused by an invalid value in your request to the `/token` endpoint.
+Common causes include the `redirect_uri` provided does not match the one sent when making the authorization request, an invalid, expired, or used authorization code,  You can't reuse authorization codes.
 In the case of a used authorization code, restart the authorization process and obtain a fresh auth code from the `/authorization` endpoint.
 Authorization codes expire in 5 minutes.
 Be sure to quickly exchange it for an access token.

 ## Call the {{ stache.config.product_name_short }}

 ### invalid subscription key